relimited/productionist/blog/esp1_new.md

 * Node.js: We need to install node to create node servers.
 We'll also be using npm, the package manager bundled with node to install a lot of our needed libraries.
 Package managers make downloading / installing libraries very easy.
 * Yarn:  Yarn is a reimplementation of npm, it works alongside npm's structure and repositories, but is faster.
 Yarn also avoids gnarly circular dependency problems that npm sometimes runs into, and that's a good thing.
 Never again with circular dependency problems.
 Never, ever again.
 * babel: Babel takes ES6 code and converts it to ES2015 code.
 This is key for a few reasons:
-  * lets us use all the sexy ES6 features that aren't fully supported yet (I'll talk about them when I use them)
+  * lets us use all the sexy ES6 features that aren't fully supported yet
   * helps ensure that the code will Just Run on more platforms (they just need to support all of ES2015)
 * eslint: tool for reading JavaScript files and identifying problems before you run code.
 Eslint can catch things like missing parenthesis, commas, etc.  I think the proper term for tools like this one is a _Linter_.
 My text editor of choice, Atom, has a plugin that runs eslint every time I change a file, so I'm getting realtime feedback on my silly typing errors.
 Eslint also helps enforce some style considerations, to help keep my code readable.
   * config-react-app: eslint is very configurable, and I haven't quite settled on presets I like.
 I'm using the ones that come from the create-react-app project (which is a project that has all the code you need to get started on a React app), because I like them.
 Airbnb also has a very popular configuration, I find it to be too restrictive (I like double quotes around strings, OK?!?).